yourealwaysbe/madgresso/README.md

     plane; 12 Oct; GBP 100; 6050; R10101-01; Item 1: My flight to Singapore

 `<cur>` is given as a 3-char currency code followed by the value.
 Don't worry about upper case.
+If this is empty, the default currenty given by Agresso will be accepted.
 For mileage, use the code MIL and the amount is the number of miles.
 E.g.

     bike; 12 Oct; MIL 13; Item 1: My cycle to Paddington and back